SYXiao2002/OpenAutoBookmark/readme.md

 # OpenAutoBookmark

 OpenAutoBookmark is an automated tool designed to create bookmarks for PDF files, which has a similar functionality of the AutoBookmark™ Plug-in for Adobe® Acrobat.
+Basically, it scans PDF files and automatically generates a hierarchical table of contents based on headings and subheadings in the document.
+Users can customize and adjust the bookmarks to their preference, making it easier to navigate through the document.

 ## Features